 For the last year, responsibility for taking up the fight against fascists on the streets has fallen mostly to socialist and anarchist groups.
 The relentless anti-Muslim propaganda in the media, along with intimidation and state terror from the police, has made many Muslims understandably reluctant to take to the streets in anti-racist mobilisations.

-Jamiel Sabah, a Palestinian, explained the significance of what happened this weekend:
+Jamiel Deeb, a Palestinian, explained the significance of what happened this weekend:

 “I know too well of the fear and deeply rooted pain caused by the Australian establishment’s Islamophobia and anti-terror laws that suffocate our Arab and Muslim community.
 A decade ago, my old Palestinian footy coach and a Muslim man on a street I grew up on were amongst a few locals who were imprisoned for years under anti-terror laws for content-less ‘thought-crimes’.